sutharsonmoorthy/Safari-Counter-/README.md

 * `AnimalCard.js`: A reusable component for displaying animal data and controls.
 * `SafariTracker.css`: Custom styles including the dark theme and responsive grid.
 * `/assets`: Contains high-quality imagery for the wildlife.

+## 🤝 Thank You!

+Thank you for visiting the **Safari Tracker** repository!
+I appreciate you taking the time to check out this project.
+If you found this useful or have suggestions , feel free to reach out.